arnicas/interactive-vis-course/Week2/README.md

 ## Client Project Brief

 What problems did we find of interest in the brief and other data sources?
 Let's discuss interesting data questions.
+Seems that data.unicef.org is still down...

 ## Look Fun Interactive for Useful Things